federgraph/fmx-maxclientheight-tests/readme04.md

 - click Button2
 - watch how the view gets distorted.

-It is the minimal test case, which shows the problem, but which is, in this form, not flexible enough to experiment and find out more.
+This is a **minimal** test case, which shows the problem, but it is not flexible enough to experiment and find out more.

-What the cause of the problem is or any possible fix for it is unknown at this time.
+What the cause of the problem is, and what the fix for it might be, is unknown at this time.